Casimir Effect / Energy / Force

 @ Radiative corrections: Kong & Ravndal PRL(97)qp; Melnikov PRD(01).

-* Idea: Motion-induced photon creation from the quantum vacuum inside closed, perfectly conducting cavities with time-dependent geometries; Related to the Unruh effect; An example is the electromagnetic radiation of moving gravitating bodies (> gravitating matter).
+* Dynamical Casimir effect: Motion-induced photon creation from the quantum vacuum inside closed, perfectly conducting cavities with time-dependent geometries; It was proposed in 1970 by Gerald Moore, and is related to the Unruh effect; An example is the electromagnetic radiation of moving gravitating bodies (> see gravitating matter).

 main pageabbreviationsjournalscommentsother sitesacknowledgements